Part 5 of 5

-Before you start reading, let me explain my credentials.
+Before reading, let me explain my credentials.
 I have none.
 For 72 years I have been fascinated first about Astronomy and recently Physics.

 - - - -